Collegiate Church of the Assumption of the Blessed Virgin Mary in Głogów: Reconstruction

 The reconstruction of the collegiate began in 1988 on the initiative of prelate Ryszard Dobrolowicz, parish priest of the Blessed Virgin Mary Queen of Poland parish in the Kopernik housing estate.
 In the initial period the construction work was carried out mainly using the priest's own funds, followed by various grants and contributions, e.g. from the Foundation for Polish-German Cooperation.
 The first Holy Mass since the Second World War was celebrated on the last Sunday of May 1999.
 The bronze door to the collegiate in Głogów was made by Czesław Dźwigaj.

 Renovation

 The restoration is still in progress, so far a number of renovation works have been carried out, including the repair of the walls of the chancel, as well as the arrangement of the interior with stylized pillars, a floor that refers to the original.
 Additionally the Romanesque crypt was made into an archaeological repository, the frescos in the side chapels and the vault are currently being restored.

-Stained glass windows designed by Czeslaw Dźwigaj were installed.
+Stained glass windows designed by Czesław Dźwigaj were installed.
 There are three stained glass windows in the presbytery: